Loading...

 Portion Control

-Reduce the portion size of the pongal rice and sambar to minimize the glucose spike.
+Reduce the portion size of pongal rice and sambar you consume.
+Smaller portions can help moderate the glucose spike.

 Mindful Eating

-Eat slowly and mindfully, paying attention to your hunger and fullness cues, which can help prevent overeating.
+Eat slowly and mindfully, paying attention to hunger cues, which can help reduce overeating and the consequent glucose spike.

 healthspan-mbl